 are methodically deployed, then the texts will be broken into and sifted and made ready for answering a specific question.
-The competent execution of the lower order skills allows the higher level cognitive skills of:
+The competent execution of the lower order skills allows the development of the higher level cognitive skills of:

 - analysis;

 - evaluation;

 - critique; and

-- argument construction,
+- argument construction.